choleraehyq/huroutine/README.md

 The channel.h/channel.c are the channel library used to deliver variable between two huroutine.
 Attention: what the channel deliver is pointer, so make sure the memory pointer points to is always accessed.
 Don't use this to deliver a local variable.

 The main.c is the demo of the librarys.
-The huroutine\_test() is the demo function of the former two librarys.
+The huroutine\_test() is the demo function of the former librarys.